 Subject: RE: BUG on Product.aspx

-Figure: Good example - Most of time screens need images.
-However this "DONE" uses text instead of an image.
+Figure: Good example - Most of the time screens need images.
+However, this "DONE" uses text instead of an image.
 It is easier to search and easy to reply with a modification

 DONE - There was a problem with the SQL.
-I added the line on
+I added the line highlighted in Yellow:

 ProdName = CASE WHEN Download.ProdCategoryID <> ''